-Language is fundamental to our thought, our relationships, and our civilisations.
+Language is fundamental to our thoughts, our relationships, and our civilisations.
 Through language we transmit knowledge, from inviting someone for coffee, to promoting the latest scientific theory, to settling global political disputes.

 There is a vibrant and significant global Spanish-speaking population out there, Spanish being the second most spoken native language.
 Spanish will open the door to many cultures and people who speak it as a second language, and will make you a particularly valuable asset to employers wishing to trade with Spain and Latin America.
 Spanish constitutes a valuable personal and professional asset, as it has become an important economic factor in the business world.